3 SIGNS YOU MAY HAVE A SENSITIVE SCALP

 Think you might have a sensitive scalp?
-Here are 3 things to look out for if you do.
+Here are three things to look out for if you do.

-Then think back to what you’ve used on your hair and scalp – have you changed styling products, turned the water temperature up or
+Then think back to what you’ve used on your hair and scalp – have you changed styling products, turned the water temperature up orswitched shampoo?

 You can be sensitive to almost anything, so you might have to do some detective work to establish what is causing the redness.

-Part of the body’s immune response to irritation, inflammation is how your scalp attempts to protect itself from whatever’s irritating
+Part of the body’s immune response to irritation and inflammation is how your scalp attempts to protect itself from whatever’s irritating it.

 It can be acute – that is, it’s short term and will normally die down after a few days, or sometimes even quicker.

-Or, it could be chronic if you have sustained or long-term exposure to the irritant.
+Or, it could be chronic if you’ve been exposed to the irritant for a long time.

 Whatever’s irritating your scalp, your body will send signals to the immune system and brain to try and get rid of it.